garrandall/popular-music-data/tracks/miracles-jefferson-starship.md

 With my arms around ya (Oh, baby)
 O-o-o-o-o-o-oh, baby
 Baby, baby
-Love is a magic word, ooh, yeah (Baby)
+Love is a magic word, oh, yeah (Baby)
 Few ever find in a lifetime
 But from that very first look in your eyes
 I knew you and I had but one heart (Baby)